 Experian’s credit decisioning engine enables lenders to combine machine learning with Experian’s proprietary and partner data to produce an optimized credit decision.
 Its flexible orchestration and built-in advanced analytics let lenders run thorough risk assessments, apply targeted verifications, and tweak decision flows in real time.

-Importantly, the platform provides a 360-degree view of both consumer and business accounts, which allows lenders to identify tricky or high-risk debtors, spot trends and patterns, and uncover predictive insights that guide smarter decisions.
+The platform provides a 360-degree view of both consumer and business accounts, which allows lenders to identify tricky or high-risk debtors, spot trends and patterns, and uncover predictive insights that guide smarter decisions.
 By pulling together a wide range of data sources, including consumer and commercial credit information, contact data, and analytical services, lenders manage to establish the full picture of borrowers’ creditworthiness, make more informed credit decisions, and optimize their overall profitability.

 As well as this, Experian supports proactive risk management and enables lenders to catch inconsistencies early, prevent potential fraud, and step in confidently before small problems turn into bigger ones.